OpenAgentsInc/onyx/docs/chatbar.md

 ### Visual Feedback
 - Mic button turns white when recording
 - Send button turns white during recording or when text is present
-- Small thinking animation appears below input during processing
+- Small thinking animation appears inline at end of text during processing
 - Processing animation should not affect layout or push content
+- Thinking animation should be 16x16 and aligned with text baseline

 ### Text Handling
 - All transcribed text should be trimmed of extra whitespace